1suleyman/-AWS-VPC-Subnet-and-Internet-Gateway-Hands-On-Lab-Terraform-Version-/README.md

 Welcome to my **AWS Networking Hands-On Lab**!
 In this project, I’m learning how to create a **VPC**, configure **subnets**, and attach an **internet gateway** using **Terraform**.
 This is a foundational skill for securely organizing and deploying resources in AWS.

+This project is a Terraform-powered version of my hands-on [AWS VPC, Subnet, and Internet Gateway Hands-On Lab](https://github.com/1suleyman/-AWS-VPC-Subnet-and-Internet-Gateway-Hands-On-Lab-/tree/main), fully codified for repeatable deployments.

 **Part 1 in my networking series**

 ---